anikolic1/PersonalWebsite/README.md

 # PersonalWebsite
-Responsive personal website for professional use.
+Responsive personal website to describe myself.
 Created to showcase myself to others, so that they can know more about me and the work I do.

+Visit at www.anikolic.me

 ## Content
 The website contains a Home page, which directs the user to all other pages.